mkunz7/fpipe/README.md

 fPipe is a reverse engineered recreation of fpipe.exe by Robin Keir

+This version can be easily modified to bypass antivirus

 fPipe is a very small tcp/udp port redirector for Windows that uses the winsock library

 The source code is the product of reverse engineering the psuedocode output from IDA